colejarczyk/doc/userguide/customers/profile_details/loyalty/profitability.rst

 Profitability
 =============

-**Profitability** include information about basic factors regarding customer transactions within the loyalty program.
+**Profitability** includes information about basic factors regarding customer transactions within the loyalty program.

 .. image:: /userguide/_images/customer_profitability.png
    :alt:   Customer Profitability

 1. **CLV  (Customer Lifetime Value)**

-   total amount of customer all registered transactions
+   total amount of all registered transactions realized by the customer

 2. **AVO (Average Value of Order)**

-   average amount of customer all registered transactions
+   average amount of all registered transactions realized by the customer

 3. **Orders**

-   total number of customer registered transactions (orders) within the Loyalty Program
+   total number of registered transactions (orders) realized by the customer within the Loyalty Program